santiment/academy/src/docs/metrics/xrpl/assets-issued/index.md

 ## Description

-We can track the issued assets under 2 metrics:
+We track the issued assets under two metrics:

-- Total assets issued - `total_assets_issued` - which tracks the total number for a given time
+- Total assets issued - total number of issued assets through time
-- Number of new assets issued - `daily_assets_issued` - which tracks only the new assets for a given time
+- Number of new assets issued - tracks only the new assets issued per day

 ---